-Palestinians denounce Trump tweets against hometown hero
+Palestinians denounce Trump tweets against local hero

 Prime Minister Benjamin Netanyahu has repeatedly praised Trump, drawing criticism from opponents in Israel and some Jewish American groups that he is politicizing and weakening what has traditionally been bipartisan support for his country in the U.S.

 Israel’s Foreign Ministry declined to comment on Trump’s tweets.
-But Netanyahu’s son Yair, who serves as an unofficial adviser to his father, welcomed them.
+But Netanyahu’s son Yair, who serves as an unofficial adviser to his father, welcomed them, especially his call for the four lawmakers to apologize to the people of Israel.

 “Thank you so much!
 You are the best friend the Jewish people ever had in the White House!”
 Yair Netanyahu wrote on Twitter.